lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Repudiation: In EDHOC authenticated with signature keys, the Initiator could theoretically prove that the Responder performed a run of the protocol by presenting the private ephemeral key, and vice versa.
 Note that storing the private ephemeral keys violates the protocol requirements.
 With static Diffie-Hellman key authentication, both parties can always deny having participated in the protocol.

 ## Cryptographic Considerations
 The security of the SIGMA protocol requires the MAC to be bound to the identity of the signer.
 Hence the message authenticating functionality of the authenticated encryption in EDHOC is critical: authenticated encryption MUST NOT be replaced by plain encryption only, even if authentication is provided at another level or through a different mechanism.
-EDHOC implements SIGMA-I using the same Sign-then-MAC approach as TLS 1.3.
+EDHOC implements SIGMA-I using a MAC-then-Sign approach.

 To reduce message overhead EDHOC does not use explicit nonces and instead rely on the ephemeral public keys to provide randomness to each session.
 A good amount of randomness is important for the key generation, to provide liveness, and to protect against interleaving attacks.
 For this reason, the ephemeral keys MUST NOT be reused, and both parties SHALL generate fresh random ephemeral key pairs.